Goals, degree structure, and specializations in the Master in Business Administration

 The orientation module (OE) at the beginning of the program helps students settle in quickly.
 Here, professors and contact persons from the study office and administration provide insight into important areas of the program.
 The regular teaching program begins after the OE.

-In the area of “Methods,” a broad spectrum of methodological, in particular statistical and analytical, course content is offered, which provides in-depth knowledge of the tools of economic and empirical research.
+In “Methods,” a broad spectrum of methodological, in particular statistical and analytical, course content is offered, which provides in-depth knowledge of the tools of economic and empirical research.

 |